Affair of the Diamond Necklace: Affair

-On 21 January 1785, Jeanne told the Cardinal that Marie Antoinette wanted to buy the necklace but, not wishing to purchase such an expensive item publicly during a time of need, the Queen wanted the Cardinal to act as a secret intermediary.
+On 21 January 1785, Jeanne told Rohan that Marie Antoinette wanted to buy the necklace but, not wishing to purchase such an expensive item publicly during a time of need, the queen wanted Rohan to act as a secret intermediary.
 A little while later, Rohan negotiated the purchase of the necklace for 2,000,000 livres, to be paid in installments.
-He claimed to have the Queen's authorization for the purchase and showed the jewelers the conditions of the bargain in the Queen's handwriting.
-Rohan took the necklace to Jeanne's house, where a man, whom Rohan believed to be a valet of the Queen, came to fetch it.
-The diamond necklace "was promptly picked apart, and the gems sold on the black markets of Paris and London" by Madame de la Motte.
+He claimed to have the queen's authorization for the purchase and showed the jewelers the conditions of the bargain in the queen's handwriting.
+Rohan took the necklace to Jeanne's house, where a man, whom Rohan believed to be a valet of the queen, came to fetch it.
+The diamond necklace "was promptly picked apart, and the gems sold on the black markets of Paris and London" by Jeanne.

-When the time came to pay, Jeanne de la Motte presented the Cardinal's notes, but they were insufficient.
-Boehmer complained to the Queen, who told him that she had neither ordered nor received the necklace.
-She had the story of the negotiations repeated for her.
-Then followed a coup de théâtre.
+When the time came to pay, Jeanne presented Rohan's notes, but they were insufficient.
+Boehmer complained to the queen, who told him that she had neither ordered nor received the necklace.
+She had the story of the negotiations repeated for her and by August began making arrests, following which the scandal broke loose.

 Scandal

-The controversy of the event stems from the arrest of the Cardinal in the Hall of Mirrors at Versailles and the trial that declared him innocent and Jeanne de la Motte Valois and her accomplices guilty.

-On 15 August 1785, the feast of the Assumption of Mary, while the court was awaiting the King and the Queen to go to the chapel, the Cardinal de Rohan, who was to officiate, was taken before the King, the Queen, the Minister of the Court Louis Auguste Le Tonnelier de Breteuil and the Keeper of the Seals Armand Thomas Hue de Miromesnil to explain himself.
+The controversy of the event stems from the arrest of Rohan in the Hall of Mirrors at Versailles and the trial that declared him innocent and Jeanne and her accomplices guilty.
+On 15 August 1785, the feast of the Assumption of Mary, while the court was awaiting the king and queen to go to the chapel, Rohan, who was to officiate, was taken before the king, the queen, the Minister of the Court Louis Auguste Le Tonnelier de Breteuil, and the Keeper of the Seals Armand Thomas Hue de Miromesnil to explain himself.
 Rohan produced a letter signed "Marie Antoinette de France".
-Royalty signed with only the baptismal name, but that fact was missed by Rohan and brought up during his trial and "prejudiced the King against Rohan" as he "breath[ed] royal etiquette since birth... and could not understand how a courtier, and above all a Rohan, a member of a family so keen on the details of status, could make such a mistake".
+Royalty signed with only the baptismal name, but that fact was missed by Rohan and brought up during his trial and "prejudiced the king against Rohan" as he "breath[ed] royal etiquette since birth... and could not understand how a courtier, and above all a Rohan, a member of a family so keen on the details of status, could make such a mistake".
 Rohan was arrested and taken to the Bastille.
 On the way, he sent home a note ordering the destruction of his correspondence.
 Jeanne was not arrested until three days later, giving her a chance to destroy her papers.
 The police arrested the prostitute Nicole Le Guay as well as Rétaux de Villette, who confessed that he had written the letters given to Rohan in the queen's name and had imitated her signature.
 The noted Freemason and occultist Alessandro Cagliostro was also arrested although it is doubtful whether he had any part in the affair.